10th International Lyrical Singing Contest “Germans Pla, Ciutat de Balaguer”

 Joan Pla Pla (born in Balaguer) and Isabel Agustin Ferrusola (born in Olot), had four children, of whom three were great musicians.

-This family led an itinerant life, Antonia, the daughter, was born in Puerto de Santa María, Manuel a Torquemada, Gaspar in Barcelona and Joan in Vic.
+This family led an itinerant life, Antonia, the daughter, was born in Puerto de Santa María, Manuel a Torquemada, Josep in Barcelona and Joan in Vic.

 The oldest reference that exists of a Pla musician of this family dates from 1738, when Joan Baptista Pla appears on the list of instrumentalists of the Royal Guards performing in an opera performed on the occasion of the anniversary of Felipe V, and in 1744, the three brothers Joan, Manuel and Josep, playing alongside the Achille opera in Sciro, performed at the Coliseum del Buen Retiro in Madrid.